Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_talgebra_16.md

 Number of $20 \text{p}$ coins $= 4a$

-It is really important to convert into the right units.
+ABBR: It is really important to use the right units in calculations and convert where required.
+.
 The amount is given in pounds and the coins are in pence.
 Let's convert the total amount into pence.

 As per the question,